'AHS: Apocalypse' Releases Bizarre First Teaser -- Watch!

 Although precise details surrounding the upcoming season are scarce, the show’s creator, Ryan Murphy, did reveal that fans will be treated to a crossover featuring characters from both the Murder House and Coven seasons.

-Jessica Lange, one of the show’s most beloved stars, has officially signed on to appear in the upcoming season as Constance, Langdon, the captivating neighbor from the show’s inaugural season.
+Jessica Lange, one of the show’s most beloved stars, has officially signed on to appear in the upcoming season as Constance Langdon, the captivating neighbor from the show’s inaugural season.

+On Tuesday, Murphy also revealed that a number of past AHS alums will be returning, presumably to reprise their characters from Coven.
+Or, in one special case, to once again appear as herself.

+"Guess who's coming back for AHS APOCALYPSE?" he tweeted.
+"Taissa Farmiga, Gabourey Sidibe, Lily Rabe, Frances Conroy and....Stevie Nicks.
+So thrilled the family is together again! #AHSApocalypse."

-Additionally, Emma Roberts will be reprising her Coven role as Madison Montgomery, while Leslie Grossman is playing Coco St. Clair Vanderbilt.
+Additionally, Emma Roberts will be reprising her role as Madison Montgomery, while Leslie Grossman is playing Coco St. Clair Vanderbilt.
 Billie Lourd is taking on the role of Mallory and Adina Porter’s character is named Dinah Stevens.
 And Kathy Bates will be playing Miss Me.

 The new season is set to premiere on Sept.
 12.